ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_doc/+generated-doc-sbSchemaParser-sbSchemaParser.md

 with an `allof` statement (which is interpolated in the following, to expose the attributes).
 We'll hope for a more elegant solution ...

+##### Helper `_remap_allof`

+This function remaps the list of property attributes required from using a '$ref' property definition to a standard object, which is then processed for documentation in the usual way.

+TODO:
+* be aware of the possibility of multiple "$ref" elements (not in the {S}[B] specifications right now) which would being reduced to one
+* hoping for _JSON Schema_ to fix the "$ref" format requirement ...